Most science is not reproducible or repeatable, even within the same lab group over time.

 stackexchange(ids = 16632)

-distribution <- occurrencelist(sciname = "Danaus plexippus", coordinatestatus = TRUE, maxresults = 1000, latlongdf = TRUE)
+rgbifdistribution <- occurrencelist(sciname = "Danaus plexippus", coordinatestatus = TRUE, maxresults = 1000, latlongdf = TRUE)

-directly to one's figshare account.> figshare(data) # code isn't ready yet but once it is, it will return a persistent identifier
+(figshare)R directly to one's figshare account.> figshare(data) # code isn't ready yet but once it is, it will return a persistent identifier

 Source: Modified from original version by James Cheney, University of Edinburgh.

-+ Markdown + GitHubGitHub automatically renders Markdown and even provides syntax highlighting
+knitr where a user can track workflow provenance using hooks.XML to track metadata and maintain provenance traces across runsknitr + Markdown + GitHubGitHub automatically renders Markdown and even provides syntax highlighting

-citet(c(Halpern2006 = "10.1111/j.1461-0248.2005.00827.x")) # then cite in your markdown file citet("Halpern2006")
+knitcitationscitet(c(Halpern2006 = "10.1111/j.1461-0248.2005.00827.x")) # then cite in your markdown file citet("Halpern2006")

 # or read citations from a bibtex file which can be automatically generated and updated from services like Mendeley